 Inmates may not receive incoming phone calls.
 Only verified emergency messages will be delivered to inmates.

-- Inmates are allowed confidential, unscheduled visits with attorneys, probation officers and law enforcement officials during designated hours.
+- Inmates are allowed confidential visits with attorneys, probation officers and law enforcement officials during designated hours.

 - Attorneys not admitted to practice in Virginia and other professional visitors must request prior approval.

-- The kiosk in the ADC lobby accepts cash and credit cards.
+- The kiosk in the ADC lobby will accept cash and credit cards.

 - The money safe in the ADC lobby accepts money orders and cashier checks (no personal checks or cash) made out to the inmate's full name.
 Include the inmate’s number and your name and address.
 Do not put the money order or cashier check in an envelope, and do not include any correspondence to the inmate.
 Most banking facilities and convenience stores will issue a cashier’s check/money order.

-- Use www.AccessCorrections.com to make an online credit card payment.
+- Use www.smartinmate.com to make an online credit card payment.
 Please note that this vendor charges a fee.
 Need more information?
-Call the provider toll free at 1-866-345-1884.
+Use the Contact Us link on the vendor's website to send a message with your email and phone number.

 The inmate will have access to the money within 72 hours after it is deposited.
 Please note that inmates are charged $2 per day of incarceration to offset the cost of their housing.
+(The Code of Virginia allows for a charge of up to $3 per day: https://law.lis.virginia.gov/vacode/title53.1/chapter3/section53.1-131.3/.)
 An inmate who does not have funds to cover this fee will have his or her account debited each day until a deposit is made.
 After the account is reconciled, the inmate will have access to the account balance.

 Seven days after an inmate has been released, the Sheriff's Office will mail the inmate a check for any balance left on his or her account.
 Please note that any inmate who leaves our facility still owing fees will be billed for that amount seven days after he or she is released.
 If you are expecting a refund and have not received one within 10 business days, call 703-246-2100, press option 4, then option 4 (again), and you will be connected to Inmate Finance.